MAS9

 1. Flexible to Diverse School Operations:

-Design a system that accommodates widely varying programs (e.g. Rank promotion test, camps, trials)
+Accommodates widely varying programs (e.g. Rank promotion test, camps, trials) within a single system.

 1. Lower Barrier for Admins: